OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 AdoptBot is a user care Chat bot built with Power Virtual Agent for Teams (PVA).

 Out of the box, AdoptBot answers 100+ common questions about Microsoft 365 and Teams.
 You can edit the included topics, add your own topics, and ingest existing FAQs.
-If users need additional help, Adoption Bot can connect them to experts or even be easily extended to open service tickets.
+If users need additional help, Adoption Bot can connect them to experts or even be extended to open service tickets with premium Flow connectors.

 Benefits:
 - Self service facility to drive adoption at scale, use investment in M365 to help drive adoption of M365